brpo01/aws-cloud-solution/aws-cloud.md

   - For health checks, select HTTP(port 80) and health check path as /healthstatus
   - Add Tags
   - Register Nginx instances as targets
- Note: In order to avoid confusion to a newbie.
-I will opt to ceate an Application Load Balancer and configure rather than try to create an HTTPS Target Group straight away.
-Reason for this will be clear as one develop familiarity with the project.

 - Configure Application Load Balancer (ALB) for Nginx